Saharia: Dwelling

 They inhabit clusters of houses in areas called saharana outside the main villages.
 The housing is generally characterized by prehistoric standards made of stone boulders and roofing of stone slabs that locally are called patore.
 In some villages mud structures are also constructed.
 Brick and concrete are very rare.
 They live in small joint families.
 The elder sons live separately after marriage and younger son bear the responsibilities of the parents and unmarried brothers-sisters.

 Religion

-The tribe members believe in Animism Folk Hinduism's gods and goddess that they worship and celebrate in major festivals: Veer Teja, thakar Baba, Durga, Hanuman, Lalbai, Bejasan, Savni Amavasya, Janmashtami, Raksha Bandhan, Deepavali, Holi and Teja Dashmi.
+The tribe members practice Hinduism.
+Folk Hindu gods and goddess that they worship and celebrate in major festivals include: Veer Teja, thakar Baba, Durga, Hanuman, Lalbai, Bejasan, Savni Amavasya, Janmashtami, Raksha Bandhan, Deepavali, Holi and Teja Dashmi.

 Marriage

 They consider everyone in an endogamous group to be brother and sister; marriages have to be arranged from other clans.
 During the marriage ceremony, totems are drawn on paper and the floor that they hold in reverence.
 Child marriage is not favored, although there are some arranged marriages, and any marriage is performed after attaining the age of 15 years.
 Widow marriage called not is permitted but only to a fellow widower or a divorcee.
 Polygamy is reserved only for males.